Gold hovers near all-time high, US inflation data on radar

 In the Middle East, Iran has vowed a severe response to the killing of the leader of Hamas late last month.
 Israel has neither confirmed or denied its involvement.

-There is a high likelihood of an Iranian strike on Israel, which could spark an all-out war that would affect the entire region and beyond, this scenario is playing in investors’ minds and feeding demand for safe-haven gold, Evangelista added.
+Concerns about the fallout of a potential Iranian strike on Israel is playing into investors’ minds and feeding demand for safe-haven gold, Evangelista added.

-Elsewhere, all Brazilian gold imports by Germany and 71% by Italy come from areas of the Amazon where illegal mining is rampant, a think thank said on Tuesday, calling for increased European scrutiny.